What’s the best place to bury the dead body? – On the second page of Google.

 According to Morphos, “Typography accounts for 95% of a website’s design.
 Many aspects, such as font choice, adequate length, and size of the text, as well as the hierarchy of the typographical layout, helps guide users through the site.”

-Choosing the correct fonts for the website is not everyone’s cup of tea, but those who know the importance of fonts in the website are absolute market heroes.
+Believe it or not but choosing the correct fonts for the website is not everyone’s cup of tea, but those who know the importance of fonts in the website are absolute market heroes.
 If you take the example of Mint which is an E–newspaper site, they have used the best fonts for their website as well as an app.

 Fonts are said to be the backbone of the responsive website design, and they need to complement the brand and the background; otherwise, it will be a huge failure.
 Fonts not fitting the brand’s philosophy will not make coherent sense to the consumers.
 And they decide on readability, especially for the brands that thrive on written content.